ohmtech-rdi/eurorack-blocks/documentation/starter-kit/demos.md

 Take the long pin headers, and cut some pins and place them in the kivu12 board pin socket.

-Like for Frohmage, not all pin sockets need to be populated ⚠️ In particular we **don't need** the pin headers:
+Like for Frohmager, not all pin sockets need to be populated ⚠️ In particular we **don't need** the pin headers:
 - For the first 8 buttons/gates labelled from B9 to B16,
 - nor the LED pins labelled from L9 to L16,